TMJ Treatment Morristown, NJ

 What Is TMJ?

-The TMJ, also known as temporomandibular joints, are located on each side of the jaw.
-The TMJ is responsible for your jaw’s ability to open and close.
 If your TMJ is misaligned, it can cause an imbalance in the entire myofascial system.
-While there is no single cause of TMJ, these events can increase your risk of TMJ:
+While there is no single cause of TMD, these events can increase your risk:

 • Teeth grinding and clenching